Julian Fagan

 Julian Walter Fagan III (born February 21, 1948) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Ole Miss Rebels.
-Fagan was selected by the Houston Oilers in 1970, but he never played for them.
+Fagan was selected 430th overall in the 17th round by the Houston Oilers in 1970, but he never played for them.
 He played for the New Orleans Saints and New York Jets.